quantum-dan/raspy/hecAPI.md

 1. Tools -> References -> Select HEC River Analysis System
 1. View -> Object Browser -> under "Library" dropdown select RAS\<version\>

+At present these are described as shown in the VBA Object Browser, so it is unclear if there are differences in how e.g. Python would handle them (for example, all of the methods that seem like they should return something but don't--is that how VBA handles it, or written into it?).
+Information will be updated as and if they are tested in Python, but this will only be for a subset of them as I am putting this document together mainly in support of raspy and will only be testing those relevant to raspy.
+I suspect that many of the arguments passed in may actually be set by reference within the method to avoid limitations in VBA.
+Alternatively, this may be the case but done rather to avoid limitations in whatever HEC-RAS is written in (FORTRAN?
+Or C++?).

 Methods include (functionality specified if known):

 Note: I think the Single class referenced is what most of us would call a "float", but I'm not positive.